grand-stack/grandstack.io/docs/neo4j-graphql-js.md

 A `filter` argument is added to field arguments, as well as input types used to support them.

 > Filtering is currently supported for scalar types, enums, and `@relation` fields.
-Filtering on temporal and `@relation` types are not yet supported.
+Filtering on `@cypher` directive fields, temporal fields and `@relation` types are not yet supported.

 #### `filter` Argument